PoemaIX/KSKB-IX/docs/PoP-List-en.md

 ### Franchisee
 * PoP hardware and node rules are managed by franchisees
 * Access requires the consent of the administrator of the PoP, not the consent of KSKB
-* However, if any abuse is occured, KSKB can ask the franchisee to withdraw members
+* However, if any abuse has occured, KSKB can ask the franchisee to withdraw members
 * KSKB authorized the use of "Poema IX" trademark and operating rights to franchisees
 * Use VXLAN + EVPN to access IX LAN

 ### Sponsored
 * Managed by KSKB
 * Sponsored PoP of Poema IX by sponsoring to KSKB
-* PoP hardware is owned by sponsors.
+* PoP hardware is owned by sponsors